gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 Look over the test run output to verify that there are no test failures.
 Failures are loud and obnoxious, so they should be easy to spot.

-The output will also mention the names of a few generated files.
-Review these files to sanity check them.
+The output will also mention the names of a few generated files, `generated-by-challenge-N.scm` for some N.  Review these files to sanity check them.

 Edit and re-run some examples to validate output (e.g. intentionally change queries or their expected outputs to break tests and see their output for yourself).
 Each challenge may be run independently: `scheme --script challenge-N.scm` for any N in {1..7}